dkeightley/Docker-lab-Dockerfile/README.md

 ### Steps

+- Clone this repository
-- Build a Dockerfile for this Python app
+- Create a Dockerfile for this Python app
+- Build a container image with the Dockerfile
 - Run a container from the image and load the app in a browser